volunteer-hue2024/02_DEEPLEARNING/README.md

     Activation layer decides what data has to be sent to the next layer. when the input is just one feature it is in effect an equation of line..where weight is the slope and bias is the intercept.The nucleous or the brain can have many kinds of functions,each giving differnt output threshold

-If Multiple Neurons:- This is a neural network
+If Multiple Neurons:- It is called a neural network

 Say an image is fed as input.It is known to have a shape of 60,000 ,128,128 meaning the input nodes will be 128*128 in count.
 An optimizer decides how the weights should be reconfigured.